DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ## Step 4.
 Ansible Hostfile and configuration file

-Let's  create the inventory of hosts and Ansible configuration file.
+Let's  create the inventory of hosts and Ansible configuration file at the root of our project.
 Run:

 ```bash
 ./inventory_and_config.sh $REMOTE_HOST